icefoxen/WorldDoc/WorldDoc.md

 Semantic tags are important.
 I'm less sure about superscript and subscript.
 I'd like to include as many things that they're used to represent as possible.
 ```

+## Data format

+Okay, the REAL solution here is this: We MUST have a canonical format anyway, so we can turn an object into a KNOWN content hash.
+For that it must be unambiguous: ie, cosmetic changes to indentation or spacing or such of the layout won't affect the generated data.
+HTML, XML, JSON, YAML, Markdown, etc. all allow syntactically-insignificant whitespace and such, and so if we use something like this we MUST also have a canonical text layout and a pretty-printer.

+SO, instead we can have a canonical binary format, and can take MANY sort of text formats and translate them into it.
+So, HTML, Markdown, LaTeX and so on should all be able to be converted into WorldDoc, and a WorldDoc document within the target language's capabilities should be able to be losslessly (hopefully) translated back.
+Pandoc may be a good tool for doing this, or there may be others.

+I'm leaning towards a CBOR encoding as the default canonical format.
+It's flexible, it's fairly simple, it's fairly comprehensive, it's a IETF standard, it seems in general Not Terrible.
+Cap'n Proto and a couple others are decent contenders.
+Then we can use XML as a simple source format to translate into this canonical format.

+Now things to think about: How to provide a schema, and do we care about a meta-schema system?

 ## Distributed storage

 IPFS works.
 Though it's a little pinky-and-the-brain-y.
 I really wish they would just concentrate on making a DHT that is as good as possible for static storage instead of making it do everything.